tobermory/executive-glib/README.md

 Write a (Unix/C) program that does the following:

 Read lines of text from the user at a keyboard.
 For each line L received, print the line length.
 Concurrently with servicing this user I/O, print 'foo' every 5 seconds and 'bar' every 7.
 Exit gracefully after one minute.

-I can think of several ways to attack this problem
+I can think of several ways to attack this problem:

-+ A

-+ B
++ Create three threads, one each to handle the keyboard, the foo printing and the bar printing.
+The latter two can use sleep() for their timing.
+The 60-second timeout can be solved via alarm().

++ Without using threads, use alarm() for both foo and bar printing and main loop can process user I/O. A final alarm() can end program at 60s.

++ The Executive presented here.
+The first two solutions are yuk, the Executive is not!

 ## Introducing the Executive

 The C code here (Unix/Linux flavoured) implements a minimal API (10 routines) called an Executive.
-It is packaged in the form of a library.
-Once built, you have a .h file and a .a/.so file to use in larger applications.
+It is packaged in the form of a library of just one .c and one .h file.
+Once built, you have the .h plus a .a/.so file to use in larger applications.

-This version of the Executive makes use of the GList data structure from the GLib C library.
+This version of the Executive makes use of the GList data structure from the GLib C library, hence the repo name Executive-GLib.
 It should be buildable anywhere that GLib is.
-There is a second implementation of the Executive, one suited to embedded systems.
+There is a second implementation of the Executive, one suited to embedded systems (has no Unix depenedency, and no mallocs!).
 More to follow on that.

 ## Executive API

 The Executive API revolves around two abstract data types: Executive and Event.
 We say abstract because user access to them is via an API only.
-No internal details of either type are revealed --- no struct members are visible to calling code.
+No internal details of either type are revealed by *executive.h* --- no struct members are visible to calling code.

 The primary routines are: